Norton Records: 20th anniversary

 Norton Records kicked off its 20th anniversary in 2006 with a massive (for an indie) 80-page catalog, featuring a cover photograph of Marty Lott (the Gulf Coast Fireball, aka The Phantom) and a dedication: "Our 20th Anniversary catalog is dedicated to the memory of Norton's very first artist, the immortal Hasil Adkins."
 Adkins died in 2005.

-Also in 2006, Norton released Dangerous Game, the first solo album by Mary Weiss, the original lead singer of The Shangri-Las.
+Also in 2006, Norton released Dangerous Game, the first solo album by Mary Weiss, the original lead singer of the Shangri-Las.
 Backed by the Reigning Sound, Weiss recorded 13 original songs plus a cover version of the Shangri-Las' "Heaven Only Knows".

 25th anniversary

 On November 10–13, 2011, Norton's 25th anniversary celebration was a four-night "all star spectacular" at The Bell House in Brooklyn.
-The bands included Black Lips, The 5.6.7.8's, The Alarm Clocks, Andre Williams, Dave "Baby" Cortez, The Mighty Hannibal, Mick Collins, The Great Gaylord, The Reigning Sound, Jackie and the Cedrics, Question Mark and the Mysterians, The Sonics, Bloodshot Bill, Figures of Light and many others.
-Concurrent with the celebration, Norton issued a number of new releases, including the Figures of Light album Drop Dead and a self-titled album by Dave "Baby" Cortez.
+The bands which performed included Black Lips, the 5.6.7.8's, the Alarm Clocks, Andre Williams, Dave "Baby" Cortez, the Mighty Hannibal, Mick Collins, the Great Gaylord, the Reigning Sound, Jackie and the Cedrics, Question Mark and the Mysterians, the Sonics, Bloodshot Bill, Figures of Light, and many others.
+Concurrent with the celebration, Norton issued a number of new releases, including the Figures of Light album Drop Dead and a self-titled album by Cortez.

 Hurricane damage

-Norton's Red Hook, Brooklyn warehouse and mail order operation was heavily damaged by Hurricane Sandy on October 29, 2012, and the label lost most of its back catalog.
+Norton's Red Hook, Brooklyn, warehouse and mail order operation was heavily damaged by Hurricane Sandy on October 29, 2012, and the label lost most of its back catalog.
 Fans of the label and local volunteers organized fund-raisers and over several months helped to clean up the warehouse and save as many of the records as possible.
-As of January 2016 only 66 of Norton's releases were not back in print, and Linna mentioned plans to restore the rest of the catalog by the end of the year.
+As of January 2016, only 66 of Norton's releases were not back in print.
+Linna said she was planning to restore the rest of the catalog by the end of 2016.

 Retail

 In January 2016, the label opened a brick-and-mortar retail store, the Norton Record Shop, in the Prospect Heights area of Brooklyn, to sell records and printed matter.
+Miller died of multiple myeloma in November 2016.
+Linna issued the acclaimed lost Dion album on Norton in 2018.
+The shop closed in 2018, and mail order operations were moved to Cleveland, Ohio.
+She published the 576 page book Mind Over Matter: The Myths and Mysteries of Detroit's Fortune Records in 2020.